 Glossary of grammar terms

-Michael McCarthy is Emeritus Professor of Applied Linguistics, University of Nottingham and Adjunct Professor of Applied Linguistics, University of Limerick.
-He has (co-)authored and edited 54 books and is co-director (with Ronald Carter) of the CANCODE spoken English corpus.
+Michael McCarthy is Emeritus Professor of Applied Linguistics, University of Nottingham, and Adjunct Professor of Applied Linguistics, University of Limerick.
+He has (co-)authored and edited 54 books and is co-founder (with Ronald Carter) of the CANCODE spoken English corpus.
 He has lectured in 46 countries and has been involved in language teaching and applied linguistics for 55 years.